- J.D., University of the Pacific McGeorge School of Law, 1999

 - B.A., University of California, Irvine, 1995, cum laude

-James E. Pugh is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles and Orange County offices, and he is Chair of the firm's Sustainability Committee.
+James E. Pugh is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles and Orange County offices, and he is Team Leader of the firm's Sustainability Committee.

 Areas of Practice